Minnesota Governor Tim Walz has signed an executive order again extending the state’s peacetime emergency, this time through September 11.

 This week on the Minnesota Native News Health Report surges in Northern Minnesota, worries about Sturgiss, and warnings about scams.
 I’m Marie Rock.

 The small town of Sturgis South Dakota will be full of motorcycle enthusiasts this week, and that worries public health officials.
 Reporter Laurie Stern has more.

 A statewide conversation with Minnesota’s Lieutenant Governor Peggy Flanagan.
-It’s your opportunity to ask questions about Minnesota’s response and plans during this COVID-19 pandemic.
+It is a time for all of us to learn about the State of Minnesota’s response to this COVID-19 pandemic.

 If you didn’t get a chance to send or call in your question this week email email@example.com or call 612-562-9895.